katiemcmillin/homework-cloner/README.md

 Script to automate pull request cloning and track submitted assignments.

-hwCloner.js scrapes pull requests from a supllied repo name, and if the pull requests were made by students that are found in the `config.json`, they are pulled down and tracked in the `finished-assignments.json`.
+hwCloner.js scrapes pull requests from a supplied repo name, and if the pull requests were made by students that are found in the `config.json`, they are pulled down and tracked in the `finished-assignments.json`.

 # Getting Started